WHY VISIT EGYPT

 typical food in Egypt

-- Kushari (or Koshari): dish made of rice, macaroni and lentils mixed together, topped with a spiced tomato sauce, and garlic vinegar; garnished with chickpeas and crispy fried onions
+- Kushari (or Koshari): a dish made of rice, macaroni and lentils mixed together, topped with a spiced tomato sauce, and garlic vinegar; garnished with chickpeas and crispy fried onions

 - Aish: Aish is the Egyptian traditional pocket bread similar to pita bread.
 It is made by mixing wheat flour, water and salt then baked.